FINDarkside/JC2-Vehicle-Editor/README.md

 JC2-Vehicle-Editor
 ==================

-Edits vehicle properties + vehicle preview and open model in blender
+Edit vehicle properties and edit model in blender

 Work in progress